TomFranse/inventhor/documentation/architecture.md

     - Customizable aspect ratio and container dimensions
     - Support for object-fit and object-position
     - Optional gradient overlay

+### Airtable Integration

+The application uses Airtable for data storage and retrieval:

+- **airtableService.ts**: Handles all Airtable API interactions
+  - Fetches projects from the Projects table
+  - Fetches tasks from the Tasks table
+  - Maps Airtable records to application data models
+  - Handles error cases with proper messaging
+  - Supports individual record retrieval
+- The App component displays Projects from Airtable on the main page
+- Typed interfaces ensure data consistency between Airtable and the UI
+- Fallback content is provided when API requests fail

 ### Firebase Integration